Gnosis-Builders/Resources/How-to-Guides/Validators/Guide-to-Running-a-Gnosis-Validator-on-DAppNode/README.md

 You also need to install Nethermind Xdai(Gnosis chain) as maintaining your own execution client.

-After installing successfully, the sync status are also available on the Dashboard.
-We recommend the use of Checkpoint sync to sync your node quickly, and avoid long range attacks.
-You can use checkpoint sync server at [https://checkpoint.gnosischain.com/](https://checkpoint.gnosischain.com/) provided by Gnosis or [https://checkpoint-sync-gnosis.dappnode.io/](https://checkpoint-sync-gnosis.dappnode.io/) provided by DAppNode.
+After installing successfully, the sync status is also available on the Dashboard.
+We recommend the use of Checkpoint sync to sync your node quickly, and avoid long-range attacks.
+You can use the checkpoint sync server at [https://checkpoint.gnosischain.com/](https://checkpoint.gnosischain.com/) provided by Gnosis or [https://checkpoint-sync-gnosis.dappnode.io/](https://checkpoint-sync-gnosis.dappnode.io/) provided by DAppNode.

 ### 8. Key Generator
 There are two methods for key generators.